josephpford/qa-training/modules/M15/exercises/M15-exercise-manual-testing.md

 In this exercise, you will review requirements for the Field Agent UI, then create and execute manual test cases based on the requirements.
 You will then write up defects for any deviations from the requirements discovered.

+## Step 1: Prepare the test environment

+- Open the `react-field-agent-solution/server/` folder in IntelliJ as a Maven project and run the SpringBootApplication (App)
+  - You probably have to add this to your Run Configuration: `FIELD_AGENT_DB_USERNAME=root; FIELD_AGENT_DB_PASSWORD=passwd`
+- Start MySQL, then open `react-field-agent-solution/server/sql/field-agent-schema-prod.sql` in MySQL Workbench and run it
+- Open a Terminal and in `react-field-agent-solution/client/` execute `npm install` and `npm run`
+- Open a browser and navigate to http://localhost:3000/

-## Step 1: Review Field Agent UI Requirements
+## Step 2: Review Field Agent UI Requirements
 ### Main UI
 - Displays all agents
 - Each agent should display: Last name, First Name, Birthday, Edit and Delete buttons